 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 One of our favorite sandwiches is the Monte Cristo.
-There are many versions, all of which are similar.
-It is made with French toast or batter dipped and deep fried.
-It is usually filled with turkey or ham and bacon, and is often served with a dip of jam or maple syrup on the side.
+It is made with French toast or batter-dipped and deep fried.
+It is usually filled with turkey, ham and/or bacon and is often served with a dip of jam or maple syrup on the side.

 For each sandwich, you will need:

 1 packet artificial sweetener

 2 slices high fiber light bread (must have at least 3 grams fiber and 100 calories or less per 2 slices)

 1 serving light turkey breast (very low fat or no fat)

 2 very thin slices of apple

 2 very thin slices tomato

 In a small, fairly flat bowl, mix egg white, water, cinnamon, vanilla, and sweetener.
 Whisk until frothy.